Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Abstract

 \section{Abstract}

-Urban spatial networks are complex systems with interdependent roles of neighborhoods and methods of transportation between them.
-In this paper, we classify docking stations in bicycle-sharing networks to gain insight into the spatial delineations of three major United States cities from human mobility dynamics.
-We propose novel time-dependent stochastic block models, with degree-heterogeneous blocks and either mixed or discrete block membership, which (1) detect the roles served by bicycle-sharing docking stations and (2) describe the traffic within and between blocks of stations over the course of a day.
-Our models produce concise descriptions of daily bicycle-sharing usage patterns in urban environments.
-They successfully uncover work and home districts, and they also reveal dynamics of such districts that are particular to each city.
-When we look for more than two roles, we uncover blocks with expected uses, such as leisure activity, as well as previously unknown structures.
-Our time-dependent SBMs also reveal how the functional roles of bicycle-sharing stations are influenced by surrounding public transportation infrastructure.
-Our work has direct application to the design and maintenance of bicycle-sharing systems, and it can be applied more broadly to community detection in temporal and multilayer networks.
+In urban spatial networks, there is an interdependency between neighborhood roles and the transportation methods between neighborhoods.
+In this paper, we classify docking stations in bicycle-sharing networks to gain insight into the human mobility patterns of three major United States cities.
+We propose novel time-dependent stochastic block models (SBMs), with degree-heterogeneous blocks and either mixed or discrete block membership, which classify nodes based on their time-dependent activity patterns.
+We apply these models to (1) detect the roles of bicycle-sharing docking stations and (2) describe the traffic within and between blocks of stations over the course of a day.
+Our models successfully uncover work, home, and other districts; they also reveal activity patterns in these districts that are particular to each city.
+Our work has direct application to the design and maintenance of bicycle-sharing systems, and it can be applied more broadly to community detection in temporal and multilayer networks {with heterogeneous degrees}.